Talk Time – Emergency Conversations along the Coastline

 - RADAR on top of The Naze Tower in Walton during World War Two

-- The role of radio and telephones during the 1953 floods, and the resulting amateur radio emergency support network
+- The role of communication technology during the 1953 floods, and the resulting amateur radio emergency support network

 - How communities are using global tools to maintain local connections during the COVID-19 pandemic.

-Signals launches interactive semaphore website to celebrate Tendring’s coastal heritage and connections with early experiments in long distance communication during the Napoleonic war.
+Signals worked with Creative Technologist Ben Tilbury from the University of Essex to create the Interactive Semaphore website, celebrating Tendring’s coastal heritage and connections with early experiments in long distance communication during the Napoleonic war.
+Play the game here.

 Stop the ships from crashing into the rocks with our Semaphore inspired video game!
 Use your webcam and wave your arms to semaphore different letters and save the ships from sinking.
 Celebrate Tendring’s maritime heritage and experiment with exciting new technology by playing games and learning local history.